James Dillon (officer)

 Sir James Dillon (c.
-1600 – after 1669) was an officer in the armies of the Irish Confederate Catholic during the Irish Confederate Wars (1641–53) and a Member of the Parliament of Ireland.
+1600 – after 1669) was an officer in the armies of the Irish Confederate Catholic during the Irish Confederate Wars (1641–53) and an MP for County Westmeath in the Irish House of Commons.
 He was likely born at Kilfaughny, Athlone and lived in the vicinity.

 Birth and origins

 James was probably born about 1600, at Kilfaughny, near Athlone, County Westmeath, youngest son of Theobald Dillon and his wife Eleanor Tuite.
 His father would become the first Viscount Dillon in 1622.
 His father's family was a branch of the widespread Old English family that descended from Sir Henry Dillon who came to Ireland with Prince John in 1185.